- Highlights for New Users

 View > Start Instant Replay

 Stepping through time allows you to see what was on the screen at a previous time.
 This is different than going back through the scrollback buffer, as interactive programs sometimes overwrite the screen contents without having them scroll back.
 Once in this mode, you can use the left and right arrow keys to step back and forward, respectively.
 The "esc" key exits this mode, as does clicking the close button in the bar that appears on the bottom.
 You can adjust the amount of memory dedicated to this feature in Preferences > Instant Replay uses xx MB per session.
 The more memory you assign, the further back in time you can step.
+The instant replay UI also lets you choose to export a section of your terminal history to share with other iTerm2 users.

 View > Tab Color